The Hypnotic Eye: Production background

 Some scenes showing Nord playing bongo drums and Lawrence Lipton as "King of the Beatniks" were supposedly filmed at Nord's beatnik cafe, The Gas House, in Venice, California.
 But it was done in a studio.

-Bergerac was the former husband of Ginger Rogers and Hayes had just starred in Attack of the 50 Foot Woman (1958).

 The consultant for the hypnosis used in the film was Gil Boyne.
 Gil Boyne founded the American Council of Hypnotist Examiners and the Hypnotism Training Institute in Glendale, California.
 Gil also performed live shows between screenings of the film at the opening at the Golden Gate Theater in San Francisco and went on a press tour to promote the movie appearing on numerous TV news and talk shows performing live hypnosis demonstrations.

-The "Hypnomagic" part of the film although somewhat implied was not a filming process like 3D.
-"Hypnomagic" was advertised on the posters as an "Amazing New Audience Thrill" and although new to film was a much more organic and time tested approach than 3D.
+The "Hypnomagic" part of the film although somewhat implied was not a filming process like 3D."Hypnomagic" was advertised on the posters as an "Amazing New Audience Thrill" and although new to film was a much more organic and time tested approach than 3D.
 "Hypnomagic" featured the Bergerac character performing segments in the film where he looks directly into the camera and as such at the movie theater audience and performs some hypnotic suggestibility tests with them.
 One suggestibility test presented in the film involved the use of a balloon with an eye printed on it, when the film was in its original run in theaters each theater goer received an eye balloon to use during the demonstration.